promyze/helm-charts/charts/hub/README.md

 # Helm chart for Promyze

-This Helm chart will the Hub Promyze: https://hub.docker.com/r/promyze/hub
+This Helm chart will run the [Hub Promyze](https://hub.docker.com/r/promyze/hub) on a self-hosted version.

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.